swirldev/swirl_courses/README.md

 swirl courses
 =============

 This is a collection of interactive courses for use with the [swirl R package](http://swirlstats.com).
-Instructions for installing courses are further down on this page.
+You'll find instructions for installing courses further down on this page.
 Some courses are still in development and we'd love to hear any [suggestions](https://github.com/swirldev/swirl_courses/issues/new) you have as you work through them.

 For more information regarding swirl, visit [swirlstats.com](http://swirlstats.com) or the [swirl GitHub repository](https://github.com/swirldev/swirl).
 If you'd like to write your own interactive content, please visit the [Instructors page](http://swirlstats.com/instructors.html) of our website.